Cloud-SPAN/nerc-metagenomics05-binning/_episodes/01-binning.md

 There are easier methods that perform binning to a high quality using characteristics of the contigs, such as their GC content, their tetranucleotide frequencies (TNF), their coverage (abundance), sets of marker genes, taxonomic aligments and their preferred codons.

 Most binning tools use short reads for the binning; only a few use Hi-C sequencing.
-Hi-C is a method of sequencing that gives spatial proximity information, as described [here](https://en.wikipedia.org/wiki/Hi-C_(genomic_analysis_technique).
+Hi-C is a method of sequencing that gives spatial proximity information, as described [here](https://en.wikipedia.org/wiki/Hi-C_(genomic_analysis_technique)).
 Different tools use different algorithms for performing the binning.
 A few popular tools are summarised below.
-For more information see section 2.4 (Tools for metagenome binning) of [this review](https://www.sciencedirect.com/science/article/pii/S2001037021004931#s0045).
+For more information see Section 2.4 (Tools for metagenome binning) of [this review](https://www.sciencedirect.com/science/article/pii/S2001037021004931#s0045).

 | Tool | Core algorithm | Website | Publication |
 | ----------- | ----------- | -----------| -----------|